QuivrHQ/MegaParse/README.md

 ## Usage

-Add your OpenAI API key to the .env file
+1. Add your OpenAI API key to the .env file

+2. Install poppler on your computer (images and PDFs)
+3.
+4. Install tesseract on your computer (images and PDFs)

 ```python
 from megaparse import MegaParse